djpapzin/LangChain-VectorDB-Learning/Projects/1. LangChain 101 - from Zero to Hero/README.md

 ## Acknowledgments

-This tutorial was completed by following the course: [Active-Loop LangChain & Vector Databases in Production](https://learn.activeloop.ai/courses/langchain).
+This project was created by following the ActiveLoop tutorial on [LangChain 101: From Zero to Hero](https://learn.activeloop.ai/courses/take/langchain/multimedia/46317643-langchain-101-from-zero-to-hero).